Upper house of parliament OKs ban on adoptions of Russian children by U.S. families

-Though the number has been dropping in recent years, Russia remains the third most popular country for U.S. citizens to adopt after China and Ethiopia.
+Though the number has been dropping in recent years, Russia remains the third-most-popular country – after China and Ethiopia – for U.S. citizens to adopt.

 The U.S. Ambassador to Russia Michael McFaul tweeted that passage of the bill “saddens” him, but said he’s open to dialogue.

-The bill also bars any political activities by nongovernmental organizations receiving funding from the United States, if such activities could affect Russian interests, the news agency said.
+The Russian measure also bars any political activities by nongovernmental organizations receiving funding from the United States, if such activities could affect Russian interests, Russia’s semiofficial RIA-Novosti news agency said.

-The vote in the Federation Council, Russia's upper house, was unanimous, but Foreign Minister Sergei Lavrov has criticized the bill.
-It is expected to be signed by Putin in coming days.
+The vote this week in the Federation Council, Russia’s upper house, was unanimous, but Foreign Minister Sergei Lavrov criticized the bill ahead of its signing.

-Lawmakers in the State Duma, Russia's lower house of parliament, adopted the bill last week
+Lawmakers in the Duma, Russia’s lower house of parliament, adopted it last week.

-The move by Russian politicians is widely seen as retaliation for a law that U.S. President Barack Obama signed on December 14.
+The move is widely seen as retaliation for a law that U.S. President Barack Obama signed on December 14.
 That bill, called the Magnitsky Act, imposes U.S. travel and financial restrictions on human rights abusers in Russia.

 “The United States is concerned by measures in the bill passed in the Russian Duma today that, if it becomes law, would halt inter-country adoptions between the United States and Russia and would restrict the ability of Russian civil society organizations to work with American partners,” U.S. State Department spokesman Patrick Ventrell said last week.

-The Magnitsky Act is named in honor of Russian lawyer Sergei Magnitsky, who uncovered the largest tax fraud in the country's history in the form of rebates claimed by government officials who stole money from the state.
+The Magnitsky Act is named for Russian lawyer Sergei Magnitsky, who uncovered the largest tax fraud in the country’s history in the form of rebates claimed by government officials who stole money from the state.
 Magnitsky died in 2009 after a year in a Moscow detention center, apparently beaten to death.

-The Russian bill's implementation would nullify a recent agreement between the United States and Russia in which the countries agreed to additional safeguards to protect children and parties involved in inter-country adoptions.
+The Russian bill’s implementation nullifies a recent agreement between the United States and Russia in which the countries agreed to additional safeguards to protect children and parties involved in inter-country adoptions.